akleroy/phangs_imaging_scripts/running_steps.md

 The basic steps to run the PHANGS version 2 script.
 The PHANGS_v2 scripts processing can be divided into 4 steps: staging, imaging, processing and derving the data products.
 The detailed description for these 4 steps is in README.md.
-Here is the detailed description of steps to use PHANGS v2 scripts to product images.
+Here is the detailed description of steps to use PHANGS v2 scripts to produce images.
 - Generate the key folder by running `python start_project.py`
     - You will go through bunch of questions which are quite straightforward.
     - You will also specify the location of [keys/](keys) directory in which you have bunch of files containning the parameter settings for staging and imaging